Withrow Common Gallery

 THE SAFETY NET

-Interactive Art Installation a satellite project byWithrow Common Gallery at Enercare Centre, Hall C, Galleria, CNE 2023 Weaving Unity, Protection, and Peace In a world plagued by uncertainty and the looming shadows of conflict, the power of art to heal, connect, and express the collective human spirit is exemplified in “The Safety Net.”
-This interactive […]
+Interactive Art Installation A satellite project byWithrow Common Gallery at Enercare Centre, Hall C, Galleria, CNE 2023 Open daily: 12PM – 8PM Weaving Unity, Protection, and Peace In a world plagued by uncertainty and the looming shadows of conflict, the power of art to heal, connect, and express the collective human spirit is exemplified in […]

 The Sublime: A Collection by Reynold Thomas